 Option 2 - List each variation on its own row

 To list each variation on a separate row, choose Show one variation per row from the Variations option on the plugin settings page.

 [product_table columns="name,price,buy" variations="separate"]

-- Separate variations is not compatible with the lazy load option.
+- One variation per row is not compatible with the lazy load option.
 If you are using lazy load then the variations will appear as dropdown lists (see option 1).
 For more information, please see our article on limitations of lazy load.

 Option 3 - Select variations on the single product page

 If you have variable products then option 3 will be used by default, so you don't need to add anything to the product table shortcode.

 Instead of showing variations in the product table, customers can click through to the single product page to view and select variations.
 If the table has a

 buy column then the button text will change to ‘Select options’ and will link to the single product page.